deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     def fallback_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
         """
-        Generate a special fallback response if the initial user utterance is not 'Hello!'.
+        Generate a special fallback response if the initial user utterance is not '/start'.
         """
         if ctx.last_request is not None:
-            if ctx.last_request.text != "Hello!" and ctx.last_label is None: # start node
+            if ctx.last_request.text != "/start" and ctx.last_label is None: # start node
-                return Message(text="You should've started the dialog with 'Hello!'")
+                return Message(text="You should've started the dialog with '/start'")
             else:
                 note = f"You should've written 'Ping', not '{ctx.last_request.text}'!"
                 return Message(text=f"That was against the rules! {note}")